zaneriley/discord-cogs-for-small-servers/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to modify and distribute it as needed.
+This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).
+This ensures the freedom to use, modify, and distribute, but requires any derivative works or distributions to be open-source under the same license.
+See the [LICENSE](LICENSE) file in this repository for more details.

 ## Acknowledgements